 Do I pay taxes when I sell my house in Washington State?
-Capital Gains Tax Explained.

-Editor's note: This article has been updated for 2023's most current information.
+Editor’s note: This article has been updated for 2023’s most current information.
+An error was also corrected which didn’t correctly state that real estate is exempt from the Capital Gains Tax.

 If you are in the process of – or thinking about – selling your home in Washington State, the closing stages may not be upfront in your mind.
 Eventually you will have to tackle the most dreaded part of money exchanging hands – taxes.